MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 <br />
 ### Create a VM checkpoint

-One option for creating a checkpoint is to load an instance of a virtual machine into the PowerShell session and then pipe this to the **checkpoint-vm** command similar to this:
+One option for creating a checkpoint is to load an instance of a virtual machine into the PowerShell session and then pipe this to the **checkpoint-vm** command, similar to this:

 ```
 get-vm -Name <VM Name> | checkpoint-vm -snapshotname <name for snapshot>